nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

  CDFT <integer fatom1 latom1> [<integer fatom2 latom2>] (charge||spin <real constaint_value>) \
       [pop (becke||mulliken||lowdin) default lowdin]
 ```
-Variables fatom1 and latom1 define the first and last atom of the group
+Variables `fatom1` and `latom1` define the first and last atom of the group
 of atoms to which the constraint will be applied.
 Therefore the atoms in
 the same group should be placed continuously in the geometry input.
 If
-fatom2 and latom2 are specified, the difference between group 1 and 2
+`fatom2` and `latom2` are specified, the difference between group 1 and 2
 (i.e. 1-2) is constrained.

-The constraint can be either on the charge or the spin density (\# of
+The constraint can be either on the charge or the spin density (number of
-alpha - beta electrons) with a user specified constraint\_value.
+alpha - beta electrons) with a user specified `constraint_value`.
 Note:
 No gradients have been implemented for the spin constraints case.
 Geometry optimizations can only be performed using the charge
 constraint.